PuerkitoBio/gocrawl/README.md

 *    Full control over the URLs to visit, inspect and query (using a pre-initialized [goquery][] document)
 *    Crawl delays applied per host
-*    Obedience to robots.txt rules (using [robotstxt.go][robots] go library)
+*    Obedience to robots.txt rules (using the [robotstxt.go][robots] library)
 *    Concurrent execution using goroutines
 *    Configurable logging
-*    Open, customizable design by providing hooks into the execution logic
+*    Open, customizable design providing hooks into the execution logic

 ## Installation and dependencies